Seychelles' best resorts

 There's a spa, two restaurants, a terrace-based bar and a spa, but The Pool Bar is the place to be, with its infinity edge leading towards breathtaking views of Praslin's peaks.

-7. Raffles Praslin
+7. Raffles Seychelles

 Raffles Praslin is only a stone's throw away from Anse Lazio, one of the best beaches on Earth.

-Raffles Praslin, based in the north along Anse Takamaka, is located minutes from Anse Lazio, one of the best beaches on Earth.
+Raffles Seychelles, based in the north along Anse Takamaka, is located minutes from Anse Lazio, one of the best beaches on Earth.

 The resort sports 86 villas, each with a private plunge pool and an outdoor pavilion/dining area, and 24-hour butler service is available for the higher-end one- and two-bedroom villas.